 - Sustainable construction methods

 For this field, hands-on instruction and experienced professors are incredibly valuable.
 A thorough education can make you more attractive to potential employers.
 It shows that you understand the environment and know your stuff.

 There will always be the same fundamental building principles applied today as there ever were in terms of the science and mathematics used to create structurally sound projects.
 Thanks to today’s shifting demand and growing technological advancements, there are more opportunities to expand and perfect the systems used in construction.

 The techniques used in building are constantly being fine-tuned, as are the processes and practices being executed along the way.
 Smarter, more efficient ways of managing and completing each phase of development are making construction one of the most exciting and rewarding industries to be a part of.

-If you like the idea of developing transferable skills such as problem-solving and critical thinking, and prefer practical, hands-on work over traditional academic learning, then register for a construction technology degree and begin your career in an important and evolving field.
+If you like the idea of developing transferable skills, such as problem-solving and critical thinking, and prefer practical, hands-on work over traditional academic learning, then register for a construction technology program and begin your career in an important and evolving field.
 The required skills can be learned.

 Having a positive, goal-oriented attitude will help to set you apart from other job-seekers in the construction field and is a useful life skill to develop and transfer from one career to the next.
 Your work ethic and ability to produce quality results will ultimately make you successful in developing a long-term career in the exciting and dynamic field of building construction technology.